code-pushup/cli/packages/plugin-eslint/README.md

    If you're using an Nx monorepo, additional helper functions are provided to simplify your configuration:

-   - If you wish to combine all projects in your workspace into one report, use the `eslintConfigFromNxProjects` helper:
+   - If you wish to combine all projects in your workspace into one report, use the `eslintConfigFromAllNxProjects` helper:

      ```js
-     import eslintPlugin, { eslintConfigFromNxProjects } from '@code-pushup/eslint-plugin';
+     import eslintPlugin, { eslintConfigFromAllNxProjects } from '@code-pushup/eslint-plugin';

      export default {
        plugins: [
          // ...
-         await eslintPlugin(await eslintConfigFromNxProjects()),
+         await eslintPlugin(await eslintConfigFromAllNxProjects()),
        ],
      };
      ```